sarahsalter/TrafficFatalitiesProject/README.md

 + Please download the most up-to-date dataset is Codebook_FinalDataTFP.

-+ When running the Final RMD please Knit Html OR Knit Word.
++ When running the Final RMD please Knit Html.